Emergency Contacts and Procedures

 - Document the situation and the steps taken when responding to a situation.
 KSU Education Abroad Incident Report must be submitted upon return of the program.

 - Keep copies of receipts for expenses associated with the situation, such as medical expenses.

 Please fill out this form as completely and legibly as possible.
 In the event of any legal action, this form will serve as the official college record of what transpired and what actions were taken by responsible college officials at the scene of the incident and thereafter.
 Attach any documentary evidence and extra sheets as necessary.

-E-mail or fax a copy of this report to the Education Abroad Office at: 785-532-6550 or email@example.com as soon as possible.
+E-mail a copy of this report to KSU Education Abroad at: email@example.com as soon as possible.
 Submit the complete original report and all supporting materials immediately upon return to the United States.

 Kansas State Emergency Protocols

 For detailed information on K-State crisis protocols, please visit the following website: http://www.k-state.edu/studentlife/crisisassistance/